THE EXPERIENCE OF THE SUPREME COUNCIL FOR LATVIA

 Return to Society (crowded marketplace; spreading enlightenment by mingling with humankind)

 The young man has become old and wise.
 He goes to the marketplace to share with others.
-In one hand hebears the whitepure staff of purpose.
-In the other hand he has the clean vessel with thewine of desires.
-Heshall hand them over to the young man.
+On the one hand, he bears the white staff of purpose.
+On the other hand, he has a clean vessel with the wine of desires.
+He shall hand them over to the young man.

 Empty hands the means to do what is necessary

-Up to the end of the Middle Ages, Western or, Christian mystic at its root is unites with Eastern spiritual traditions.
-Christian visionaries Thomas Aquinas, Augustine, and Meister Eckhart was strongly influent from the East.
+Up to the end of the Middle Ages, Western or, Christian mysticism at its root is united with Eastern spiritual traditions.
+Christian visionaries Thomas Aquinas, Augustine, and Meister Eckhart were strongly influenced by the East.
 The Freemasonry borrows much from these men.

 However, as the Middle Ages come to an end, Western spiritual traditions are being swept away by exoteric.
-It promotes the necessity to demonstrate might and the specter of Western material’s civilization superiority.
+It promotes the necessity to demonstrate might and the spectre of Western material’s civilization superiority.
 The West leaves the East.
-Western civilization leaves behind its own internal spiritual world.
+Western civilization leaves behind its internal spiritual world.
 [5]

-It seems that in the course of history, the Freemasonry has also experienced external or exoteric phenomenon dispiriting dominance for internal, spiritual, or exoteric world’s feeling.
+It seems that in the course of history, Freemasonry has also experienced external or exoteric phenomena dispiriting dominance for internal, spiritual, or exoteric world’s feelings.
 But, the Freemasonry has learnt to save light in the prevailing darkness and associated wind gusts.
 This preserves respect for the internal world of man.
-From the first initiated freemason struggles with the most important task.
+From the first initiated Freemasons struggled with the most important task.
 Know yourself!
 Discover yourself!
 Improve yourself!
 The first carpet explanation is about the overall connection with the infinite universe.
 Eastern spiritual tradition influences are constantly found within the Scottish ritual.
 There is the special Eastern and Western knight’s degree, which is no longer either Eastern or Western values synergy of the highest level.

 The Freemasonry saves archaic initiation rituals through the centuries.

 Of course, freemasons are only a small handful of Westerns.
 Of course, one cannot declare that the biggest part of this handful is perfectly aware of that which is in the ritual.
-However there is also strong unconscious influence in the language of the symbols and signs.
+However, there is also a strong unconscious influence in the language of the symbols and signs.

 We may not set the question as if everything is right in the East and nothing in the West.
-Because in history and, especially, today we see many examples of the degeneration of Eastern traditions.
+In history and, especially, today we see many examples of the degeneration of Eastern traditions.
 The conversation is about integrated accessibility and synergy.

 C.G.
-Jung: if you wont to better understanding of Freemasonry, West and East
+Jung: if you want a better understanding of Freemasonry, West and East

-Most substantial Turning point back to human internal world of cooperation with the Eastern spiritual tradition begin only the first half century In Western science and philosophy.
-At this point I must mention the names of theologians and scientists: Freud, Newman, Teilhard de Chardin, Heisenberg and Einstein.
+The most substantial Turning point back to the human internal world of cooperation with the Eastern spiritual tradition begin only the first half century In Western science and philosophy.
+At this point, I must mention the names of theologians and scientists: Freud, Newman, Teilhard de Chardin, Heisenberg and Einstein.

 But I want to especially single out only one thinker.
-He is not freemasons.
-However in his own education fundamentally he is more freemason than about 99% of freemasons.
+He is not a freemason.
+However in his education fundamentally he is more Freemason than about 99% of Freemasons.
 He is Karl Gustav Jung (1875 – 1961)

-Why is he seen as the most freemason like thinkers of the most inspirational thinking of the freemasons?
+Why is he seen as the most Freemason-like thinker of the most inspirational thinking of the Freemasons?
 He had one central question: Who am I and what is my connection with the universe?
-He had all obsessed with the spiritual transformation ofmatter.
+He had obsessed with the spiritual transformation of matter.

 Without this, Jung was grounded on substantial Western and Eastern spiritual value synergy.

 His grandfather, Carl Jung, was a freemason and Grandmaster of the Swiss Grand Lodge “Alphina”.
-Jung expressed the supposition that the development his individuality is a kind of wider association unconsciousness process, which he must continue that which his ancestors have not finished.
-This gives on explanation why Jung is such a large freemason.
-Of course, speculative cognition, whatever the reason, Jung certainly is a very vital thinker the understanding of the freemasonry.
+Jung expressed the supposition that the development of his individuality is a kind of wider association unconsciousness process, which he must continue that which his ancestors have not finished.
+This explains why Jung is such a large Freemason.
+Of course, speculative cognition, whatever the reason, Jung certainly is a very vital thinker in the understanding of freemasonry.
 [6]

-The fact that Jung himself is not a freemason only benefits us.
-Jung would not have acquired some freemason doctrine and then strive to overtake scientific justification.
-All doctrine supported his own personal psychiatric practice
+The fact that Jung himself is not a Freemason only benefits us.
+Jung would not have acquired some Freemason doctrine and then strived to overtake scientific justification.
+All doctrine supported his psychiatric practice

 The relevance of our theme’s interconnection is Jung’s infatuation with the East.
-And once again, this is not only theoretical studies but these are in the foundations protracted journeys and observations.
+Once again, these are not only theoretical studies but are the foundations of protracted journeys and observations.

-The contextual of our theme can be found in two of Jung’s teachings.
-One is collective unconsciousness, the other is archetype.
+The context of our theme can be found in two of Jung’s teachings.
+One is collective unconsciousness, the other is an archetype.

 Here we must separate the individual and collective unconscious.

 But, the deepest and largest of our natural layers is the collective unconsciousness.
 The entire memory of the universe is hidden there.
-Here is also hidden the secrets of the freemasons.
+Here are also hidden the secrets of the Freemasons.
 What is that?
 What is my connection with the infinite universe?

 Our unconsciousness is the key to our participation in the divine process of creation.
 In other words, our participation in the creative process by Great Architect.

-These methods are: dream translation, symbols, ritual and meditation.
-Symbols and ritual are essential to components to the Freemasonry.
+These methods are dream translation, symbols, ritual and meditation.
+Symbols and rituals are essential components to the Freemasonry.
 We merge that with meditation.
 At the moment, we do not practice dream interpretation.

-Many of these methods provoked skepticism and sneering.
-Jung said that the western material and rational person has become estranged from that world perceptive.
+Many of these methods provoked scepticism and sneering.
+Jung said that the Western material and rational person has become estranged from that world perceptive.
 And that is why he has to go through the prescribed confirmation of the Eastern spiritual traditions.
 This must be done to attain balance.

-The second most important thing which I wish to highlight in Jung’s teachings is that our unconscious is composed from our archetypes: inborn unconscious ideas and skills.
+The second most important thing which I wish to highlight in Jung’s teachings is that our unconscious is composed of our archetypes: inborn unconscious ideas and skills.

-The archetypes are universal, they are unify all of humanity.
+The archetypes are universal, they unify all of humanity.
 The archetype, for example, is belief in God.
-The male or femaleideal (Jung calledthe “anima” and “animus”) is also an archetype.
-Here we will return to male archetypes which our modern day authors, Moore and Gillete invoked: the warrior, the magician, the lover and the king.
+The male or female ideal (Jung called the “anima” and “animus”) is also an archetype.
+Here we will return to the male archetypes which our modern-day authors, Moore and Gillette invoked: the warrior, the magician, the lover and the king.

-Jung endlessly searched for balance between the East and the West.
-At the same time he recognized himself as a Western person.
+Jung endlessly searched for a balance between the East and the West.
+At the same time, he recognized himself as a Western person.
 We can say of both the East and the West: if you want to get to know yourself better, study Jung.
-The same could be said of the Freemasonry: if you want a better understanding of Freemasonry, study Carl Gustav Jung.
+The same could be said of Freemasonry: if you want a better understanding of Freemasonry, study Carl Gustav Jung.

 The Men’s initiation